-Drinking lemon water daily may elevate the citric acid levels in the urine, which may help prevent kidney stones if they are calcium-containing.
+Drinking lemon water daily may elevate the citric acid levels in the urine, which may help prevent kidney stones if they contain calcium.
 However, this claim remains inconclusive.
-For some people who find water alone to be flavorless and undesirable, putting lemon in drinking water can significantly improve hydration.

 Hypothetically, if lemon juice is added to your diet to boost the vitamin C content while adding iron-rich foods that are non-heme sources of iron (plant sources of iron such as nuts, seeds, beans, whole grains, and greens), lemons could indirectly improve iron deficiency anemia.

-– Lemons are flavor enhancers.
+Lemons are flavor enhancers.
 Lemons (both the juice and zest) can bring out the flavor of a number of dishes and beverages.
-They can provide a zip to any food item.

 – Add slices of lemons to your water each day for a refreshing drink.